Hoka One One ORA Recovery Flip Flops - Women's

 - Rockered forefoot smooths out your stride.

-- Outsole grooves provide traction and comfort.
+- Outsole grooves are designed to provide traction and comfort.

 |Ideal for||Running, fitness and training|